dev-vickie/denote/README.md

 # Denote

-A documents-sharing app using firebase and flutter.
+An Open source documents-sharing app using firebase and flutter.

 ## Introduction

-Denote is an opensource application built for my classmates to easily manage and access class notes.
+Denote is an open source application built for my classmates to easily manage and access class notes.
 The core objectives are:

 * To have all notes related to a specific unit together.